w3c/webappsec/specs/subresourceintegrity/spec.markdown

 Note that while the `option-expression` has been reserved in the syntax, no options have been defined.
-It is likely that a future version of the spec will define a more specific syntax for options, so the syntax is defined as broadly as possible for now.
+It is likely that a future version of the spec will define a more specific syntax for options, so it is defined here as broadly as possible.
 {:.note}

 [reflect]: http://www.w3.org/TR/html5/infrastructure.html#reflect